 The oil price forecast proposed here is somewhat different from the forecast included in the Council's Six Power Plan.
-The medium forecast of world oil prices, defined as refiners' acquisition cost of imported oil, varies between \$53- \$99/barrel (2012\$), this range of price forecast reflects the collapse of oild prices in 2015 and delay in expected recovery.
-Slowdown in economic growth in China is expected to contribute to slower recovery in world oil prices..
+The medium forecast of world oil prices, defined as refiners' acquisition cost of imported oil, varies between \$89 and \$102/barrel (2012\$), slightly lower than prices at the end of 2008, which were partially influenced by the global financial crisis and recession.
 Prices generally fall following a period of extremely high prices as new sources of supply, substitution of other energy sources, and reduced demand bring markets into balance.
 However, as oil production increases, more expensive sources of oil are required so that over time, prices ratchet upward.
 With the shale oil revolution large volume of supplies has become available.
 However, delivery infrastructure and retooling of the domestic refiners have hampered decrease in oil prices reaching customers.
 The effects of new technologies on supplies and uses, climate policies, and political factors in oil producing countries create large uncertainties about future oil prices, and therefore, a large range of price forecasts.
 Figure C - 7 shows the historical world oil prices and the range of future oil prices assumed in the Seventh Power Plan.